 A nation of immigrants, the United States is a melting pot of different cultures, experiences, and perspectives.
 Since the founding of this nation, people from across the world have come to the United States in search of opportunities and freedoms.
 Congresswoman Watson Coleman will work hard to support common sense immigration policies that support people seeking freedom, security, and access.

 Voting in favor of H.R.
-240, Congresswoman Watson Coleman supported the appropriation of resources towards sound immigration and supported the president’s efforts to grant amnesty to undocumented persons.
+240, Congresswoman Watson Coleman supported the appropriation of resources towards sound immigration and supported President Obama's efforts to grant amnesty to undocumented persons.
 Alongside this legislative effort, Congresswoman Watson Coleman voted against the Blackburn amendment of H.R.
 240 which sought to defund the 2012 Deferred Action for Childhood Arrivals (DACA), a vital policy for protecting undocumented children from deportation.

 Immigrants enrich the American landscape and strengthen the economy.
 Congresswoman Watson Coleman endorses legislation that supports immigrants as they pursue and proudly reflect, the American dream.